To create an effective internal communications strategy in the age of attention, understanding your audience is a must.

 According to James Williams, a research associate at Oxford University, the “Age of Attention” is a better name for what most of us call the “Information Age”.
 In his book called “Stand out of our Light: Freedom and Resistance in the Attention Economy”, Williams borrows the concept of “attention economy” from Nobel Laureate Hebert Simon, who argued that “a wealth of information creates a poverty of attention”.

-With audiences being enticed to look at various forms of media and entertainment, advertisers and organizations need a better appreciation of what they want and need to craft effective campaigns, or build better employee engagement strategies.
+With audiences being enticed to look at various forms of media and entertainment, organizations need a better appreciation of what they want and need to craft effective campaigns, create effective internal communication strategies or build better employee engagement.

 Many organizations now understand that engaging employees first is one of the keys to success.
 At LiveTiles, we’ve been seeing how better employee experience translates to better customer service and bottom line in the work we do with our clients.
 This pushes us to constantly study how we can better serve our clients and their main audience — their employees.